 I definitely liked him.

 “Well, like I said, I’m a wizard.
-My mother was a wizard, her father was a wizard, and I seriously don’t know any more of my family history than that.
-My dad was a stage magician.
+My mother was a wizard, my dad was a stage magician.
 Your basic Muggle.”

 Will turned to Nico.
 “I have the strangest feeling this guy’s a big geek.”